dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Visualizers.AnalyticsCTA/docs/step1.md

 Liquid Content starts with Content Types.
 We&#39;ll create a specific Content Type for holding a set of Content designed for your Carousel (or Slider, as the example shows).

-Create a new Content Type called &#39;CTA Slider&#39; by going to Mange-&gt;Content Library-&gt;Content Types, New Content Type.
+Create a new Content Type called &#39;CTA Slider&#39; by going to Manage-&gt;Content Library-&gt;Content Types, New Content Type.

 Add the following fields to the Content Type: